julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

 =======================

-  At this point, you should have these services running:
+  In this section, we will assume you have created a VM called `unidata-server'.You should have these services running:

   - LDM
   - TDS